Injecting Hierarchy with U-Net Transformers: Conclusion

 \section{Conclusion}

 In conclusion, we introduce a novel variant of the Transformer architecture which utilizes the hierarchical and local connections of the convolutional U-Net architecture to produce an abstract representation of input sequences.
-We evaluate this "U-Net Transformer" on multiple dialogue and machine translation domains and report improved performance.
-Finally, we analyze the removal of different model components to assess the importance of U-Net design choices.
+We evaluate the proposed U-Net Transformer on several dialogue generation tasks and report improved performance on perplexity and certain embedding measures, while the Transformer shows increased diversity overall.
+Finally, we ablate different model components to assess the importance of U-Net design choices.

-If one is convinced that the optimal view of language involves concepts at a higher level than the individual tokens that make up the input sequence, we are motivated to explore architectures which form "top-down" representations of input language.
-The movement from static word embeddings to contextual embeddings produced by the Transformer is one such example.
-This work represents an honest step in that research direction.